nunchistudio/blacksmith-devcenter/documentation/sqlstores/prerequisites/setup.md

 This integration is named `warehouse`.
 This is the name that must be set when an integration's name is required.

-Refer to the [recipes](/blacksmith/recipes) for all options and drivers.
+Refer to the [interactive tour](/blacksmith/tour) for all options and drivers.